 “How can we replace physical infrastructures with technological infrastructures in politically repressive environments?”
 Dalia Haj-Omar, a Sudanese activist and keynote speaker at Build Peace 2015, explains her experience.

-Technology is altering how we engage with the world, offering new avenues for social change.
-Build Peace 2014 at the MIT Media Lab explored how information and communications technologies, games, networking platforms and other tools can enhance the impact of a broad range of peacebuilding, social cohesion and peace advocacy initiatives.
+The first Build Peace conference was held in April 2014 at the MIT Media Lab, and explored how information and communications technologies, games, networking platforms and other tools can enhance the impact of a broad range of peacebuilding, social cohesion and peace advocacy initiatives.